-If it is ‘cool’ Somerset you are searching for then look no further than the historic market town of Frome.
-13 miles south of Bath it is located at the eastern end of the Mendip Hills and centres on the River Frome.
+If it's 'cool' Somerset you're searching for then look no further than the historic market town of Frome.
+13 miles south of Bath, it's located at the eastern end of the Mendip Hills and centres on the River Frome.

 Frome Heritage Museum is located in the centre of the town in an historic listed building and houses a collection of local history, with a particularly important collection of artefacts from the bronze foundry of J.W.Singer.

 Today Frome is a centre for arts and crafts with a number of galleries and contemporary craft centre and a nationally recognised annual ten day Festival in early July.